The New Engagement-Ring Trends Every Cool Bride Should See

 And yet, there are certain welcome adjustments here and there that keep things interesting (and keep us ogling).
 What's the latest diamond craze?
 What kind of setting can set your ring apart?
 What trends are making a comeback?

-We've rounded up the top 5 engagement ring trends to help identify what's up in the wedding-jewellery world — and the results will have you hearing wedding bells.
+We've rounded up the top 5 engagement ring trends to help identify what's up in the wedding-jewelry world — and the results will have you hearing wedding bells.